Skip to main content

 Clear icon

-HOUSTON – Major U.S. energy provider CenterPoint Energy is under scrutiny following allegations of overcharging customers by $100 million annually.
-The Public Utility Commission of Texas (PUC) has approved an audit to examine the company’s spending of taxpayer dollars.
+HOUSTON – Major U.S. energy provider CenterPoint Energy is under scrutiny following its poor response restoring power to more than 2 million customers after hurricane Beryl in July.
+The Public Utility Commission of Texas (PUC) has approved an audit to examine the company’s spending of the money consumers pay on their electric bills.

 SUGGESTED: ‘Forgiveness is a hard thing’: Woman who lost sister during Beryl outage reacts to CenterPoint CEO’s apology

-The PUC voted Thursday to find a third party to audit CenterPoint.
-Not only has the energy company been accused of overcharging, they’ve been criticized by customers and the state’s Lt.
-Governor Dan Patrick for spending $800M to lease 20 massive mobile generators.
+The PUC voted Thursday to begin looking for a third party to audit CenterPoint.
+Not only has the energy company been accused of overcharging, they’ve been criticized by customers and Texas' Lt.
+Governor Dan Patrick for spending $800M to lease 20 massive mobile generators that were never used in the widespread outages in May or July.
 Fifteen of them have never been used because they’re not all that mobile -- they take days to move.

 PUC Chairman Thomas Gleeson emphasized the audit will assess CenterPoint’s emergency operations and generator allocation.
-The audit report is expected by April.
+The audit report is expected by April, before the next legislative session ends in May.

 History of discontent